What is the National

 The National Wounded Warrior Center will be a fully accessible, state-of-the-art, environmentally friendly facility located in Mammoth Lakes, California adjacent to Cerro Coso Community College.

-The National Wounded Warrior Center empowers wounded, ill and injured servicemen and women by facilitating their transition into fulfilling civilian lives through education, rehabilitation, health and wellness.
-For more information please download our E-Brochure.
+The National Wounded Warrior Center empowers wounded, ill and injured servicemen and women by facilitating their transition into fulfilling civilian lives through education, rehabilitation, health, and wellness.

 The Center offers Wounded Warriors what they need to:

 - LEARN a new vocation

 Who is behind the National Wounded Warrior Center?